-¶11-The Board shall not permit fairs, festivals, dramatic exercises, nor so-called sociables, nor anything of like nature to be held in connection with the church or any department of its work.
+¶11-The Board shall not permit fairs, festivals, dramatic exercises, nor so-called sociables, nor anything of like nature to be held in connection with the church or any department of its work,

-¶12-The Local Church Board shall recommend candidates for Local Preacher's License (Section 137, ¶2) to the District Superintendent; also candidates for License and renewal of License, as Ministers, Deaconesses, Evangelists or Song Evangelists to the District Assembly (Section 141, ¶1; 144); it shall also perform any other duties required of it by this Manual with reference to the ministry.
+¶12-The Local Church Board shall recommend candidates for local preacher's license (Section 137, ¶1) to the District Superintendent; also candidates for license and renewal of license, as ministers or deaconesses, to the District Assembly (Sections 141, ¶1; 144); it shall also perform any other duties required of it by this Manual with reference to the ministry.

-¶13-The Local Church Board shall direct the

-Board of Trustees in attending to all legal matters of the church according to Section 50.
+¶13-The Local Church Board shall direct the Board of Trustees in attending to all legal matters of the church according to Section 50.